schoeberl/librelane/docs/source/getting_started/installation_overview.md

 * [Magic](http://opencircuitdesign.com/magic/)
 * [Netgen](http://opencircuitdesign.com/netgen/)

-However, as the versions will likely not match those packaged with OpenLane, some incompatibilities may arise, and we will not be able to support them.
+However, as the versions will likely not match those packaged with LibreLane, some incompatibilities may arise, and we will not be able to support them.